Charterhouse Athlete Programme

 Sport Science and Monitoring

 All athletes receive athletic profiling reports throughout the year.
-These reports highlight the results of whole-body strength, aerobic and mobility assessments as well as injury-risk and non-invasive maturity profiling.
+These reports assess power, speed, change of direction, aerobic fitness and also involve non-invasive maturity profiling.

-Athletes also complete a daily wellbeing questionnaire which highlights issues such as soreness, psychological stress and sleep.
-Together with their training load diaries, these are used to individualise their day-to-day experience of sport and minimise overtraining-related injuries.
+Athletes also complete a daily wellbeing questionnaire, on a session by session basis, which highlights issues such as soreness, psychological stress and sleep.
+Together with their training load logs, these are used to individualise their weekly experience of sport and minimise overtraining-related injuries.

 Performance reviews are delivered remotely and involve a practical process of reflection wherein athletes identify strengths, weaknesses and gaps in self-awareness and tactical awareness as it relates to their sport.
 We also use data from the Sport Science & Monitoring Programme to create reports which include attendance statistics and attitude towards their development.